mongodb/docs/source/includes/api/list-tables/upgrade-cluster-request-body.rst

    * - providerSettings.backingProviderName
      - string
      - Conditional
-     - Cloud service provider on which the server for a multi-tenant cluster is provisioned.
+     - Cloud service provider on which the host for a multi-tenant cluster is provisioned.

        This setting only works when **"providerSetting.providerName" :
        "TENANT"** and **"providerSetting.instanceSizeName" : "M0"**, **"M2"**, or **"M5"**.

        |service| accepts the following values:

-       .. include:: /includes/api/list-tables/clusters/cloud-service-providers-no-tenant.rst
+       .. include:: /includes/cluster-settings/cloud-service-providers.rst

    * - providerSettings.diskIOPS
      - number